GiselleSerate/myaliases/README.md

 # myaliases
-Bash aliases that I have found useful.
+Bash aliases and functions for various things.
+If you're compiling C++ for Harvey Mudd's CS70 course, you will find .bash_cpp especially useful.

 # usage
 Clone this repository into `~` and add the following to your .bashrc for each file you want to use: